oneapi-src/level-zero-spec/scripts/tools/PROG.md

 If multiple threads are in-flight, then it is still possbile that callbacks will continue to execute even after the tracer is disabled;
 specifically due to the pairing rules above.
-Due to the complexity involved in ensuring no threads are still or will be executing a callback even after its been disabled, the implementation will stall and wait for any outstanding threads during ::xetTracerDestroy.
+Due to the complexity involved in ensuring no threads are still or will be executing a callback even after its been disabled, the implementation will stall and wait for any outstanding threads during ::${t}TracerDestroy.

 The following sample code demonstrates a basic usage of API tracing:
 ```c